CJNT-DT: Citytv Montreal

+Most Channel Zero-owned and -acquired programming was dropped at this time, aside from the weekday morning show Metro Debut (a Toronto-based program that primarily consisted of music videos interspersed with news, weather, and traffic updates), which itself was expanded to three hours.
+To comply with CJNT's obligations to carry multicultural programming, the station also aired programming from Rogers' Omni Television system (particularly Omni News).
+Initially, the station did not carry Citytv prime time programming, with non-ethnic programming confined primarily to CityLine, and syndicated and Citytv original programming during the late afternoon, early evening, and overnight hours.
+Selected U.S. and Citytv original programming was added in prime time upon the start of the 2012–13 season, but continued to be accompanied by Omni programming.

 In its purchase application to the CRTC, heard at a public hearing on November 7, 2012, Rogers requested to convert CJNT to a full English-language commercial licence with programming and conditions of licence similar to the company's other Citytv stations.
 Alternatively, if the conversion were not to be approved, Rogers requested that certain of the station's current conditions of licence regarding ethnic programming be relaxed.
 A separate application was heard as part of the same public hearing for a new Montreal multicultural station, CFHD-DT, filed by a group led by Montreal's Nowrouzzahrai family; Rogers indicated that if CJNT's sale/conversion and the CFHD licence were both approved, it would provide funding for, and make Omni programming available to, the new station.
 The CRTC approved both the sale and conversion of CJNT and the application for CFHD on December 20, 2012.
 With the conversion, CJNT is the first over-the-air station in Canadian television history to have its licensed format changed.

 Rogers announced it would officially rebrand the station as "City Montreal" on February 4, 2013.
 It assumed the full City schedule on this date, and finally abandoned the "Metro 14" brand several weeks later.
 The station continued to air an hour of Omni programming mornings at 7 a.m. and at several other times on weekends until the fall of 2013, as CFHD had not yet launched.
 The station began introducing a new slate of local programming, including the three-hour morning show Breakfast Television on weekdays (which premiered August 26, 2013), and a weekly half-hour local sports show, Montreal Connected (later Sportsnet Central Montreal, which premiered May 30, 2013), which Rogers promised to the CRTC in its application to buy CJNT.
 In addition, an independently produced weekly series, Only In Montreal, began airing in July 2013.